 Of course, Quebec is a spectacular site with the beautiful Chateau Frontenac towering above the city.
 Many restaurants and boutiques await as you stroll through the romantic cobblestone streets.
 Don’t forget to taste Canada’s famous dish “Poutine”!

 This blog post is the eleventh highlight of twelve, leading up to the National #PlanForVacation Day on January 29, 2019.
 Don’t let your vacation days go to waste, plan a trip!

-Stefanie Pichonnat is the owner of AAV Travel, a boutique travel firm specialized in creating customized travel itineraries.
-Having personally traveled to many destinations worldwide, she can help you create a wonderful vacation experience.
-You can contact her at firstname.lastname@example.org
+Stefanie Pichonnat is the owner of AAV Travel; a boutique travel firm specialized in creating customized travel itineraries.
+She is a Princess Cruises certified expert.
+To plan a trip contact her at firstname.lastname@example.org